forestarmyYT/stork/README.md

-Here is a clean and concise README.md:
+: forestarmy :

-# Stork - Automated Validation Bot for Stork Oracle Network
+# Stork - Forestarmy

 Stork is an automated validation bot for the **Stork Oracle network**.
 It automates authentication, data retrieval, and interaction with Stork services.